Passive Learning of Lattice Automata from Recurrent Neural Networks: Experiments

 \paragraph{Experimental setting} Our experiments were run on a Dell Inc. Precision 3591 computer, equipped with an Intel® Core™ Ultra 7 165H × 22 CPU.
 Python 3.12.3 was used for algorithms implementation and data synthesis tasks.
 We also used PyRAT \cite{lemesle2024neural} to define the abstractions.

 We evaluated our algorithm on two benchmarks.
-First we run experiments with RNNs trained on Tomita languages, to compare our findings with \cite{merrill2022extractingfiniteautomatarnns} and demonstrate that our approach for inferring ILA is on par with SoTA.
-The fidelity to the original RNN of ILA are close to DFA but a bit less efficient (Figure \ref{fig:results_plot}), and since ILA are more complex than DFA, we have a larger number of states in our ILA.
-In that sense, our merging approach might benefit from further improvements to reduce the number of states.
+First we run experiments with RNNs trained on Tomita languages, to compare our findings with \cite{merrill2022extractingfiniteautomatarnns} and demonstrate that our approach for inferring ILA is on par with SoTA\footnote{We identified and corrected implementation errors in the lattice automaton merging and minimization functions, as well as in training the RNNs.
+The results reported here supersede those in the workshop version.}.
 Then, we propose a novel benchmark by extending the Tomita languages to accept sequences of floats as inputs.
 For example, the first language accepts only sequences of numbers between $0$ and $10$.
 The complete definition is given in Table~\ref{tab:tomita2.0_definitions}.

 Tables \ref{tab:benchs1} and \ref{tab:benchs2} summarize our results.
 Our implementation takes roughly few seconds to infer an automaton from a set of execution traces.
 The fidelity score is measured as follows $\Call{Fidelity}{\mathcal{R}, \mathcal{A}, x} = \sum_{i=1}^{n} |\mathcal{R}(x_i) - \mathcal{A}(x_i)|$ for a given RNN $\mathcal{R}$, ILA $\mathcal{A}$ and sequence of inputs $x$.